 Instructions to Authors

-Cardiovascular Research is the international basic science journal of the European Society of Cardiology.
+Cardiovascular Research is the international journal of the ESC for basic and translational research in cardiovascular biology and disease.
 The Journal is concerned with both basic and translational research, across different disciplines and areas, enhancing insight in cardiovascular disease mechanisms and the perspective for innovation.
 The Journal welcomes submission of papers both at the molecular, subcellular, cellular, organ and organism level, and of clinical proof-of-concept and translational studies.
 Manuscripts are expected to provide a significant contribution to the field with relevance for cardiovascular biology and diseases.
 A comprehensive approach including different levels of investigation is encouraged.
 The journal is committed to provide high quality data to the scientific community.
 Please see the editorial statement of the journal (Sipido, Casadei, Holvoet, Janssens, Luttun, Sampaolesi, 2014).

 Preparation of manuscripts (for regular papers)

 Original articles should not exceed 7000 words, including the abstract, manuscript text, references, and figure legends and can include up to 7 figures.
 The text should be typed single-spaced and pages should be numbered.
 Abbreviations should be kept to a minimum and should not appear in the Abstract unless they may be understood by non-expert readership.
 Manuscripts should be submitted electronically (see below, under Submission).
 Manuscripts submitted to the journal will be checked for originality using anti-plagiarism software.
 If referring to manuscripts that have not been published yet, either as in-press, or submitted elsewhere, a copy should be included for review by the editors and the reviewers.